19/3/2004 -- Of piano songs and Wodehouse-speak

 The world has not gone bad,

-it's only that your childish idealism and innocence have given way to experience.
+it's only that your childish idealism and innocence have given

 Anyway, very glad to have this opportunity,